 - No sharing of your account with others

-Violation of these rules may lead to suspension of your Engineering account.
+Violation of these rules may lead to suspension of your computing privileges or other consequences.

 Our public/lab computers include a suite of Engineering applications used in the teaching/learning process.
 Please consult the software chart for a list of available software.

 - Printing in the lab